PierrePaul/pierrepaul/content/blog/2022/new-android-permission-REQUEST_INSTALL_PACKAGES.md

 language: en
 ---

+Earlier this year Google introduced some policy changes that probably affects a lot of flutter dev at the moment.
+If your app is suddenly getting rejected at the store because of the permission `REQUEST_INSTALL_PACKAGES`, you're likely affected by the recent policy change.
+See this [video](https://www.youtube.com/watch?v=6Jv_eyCgVDg) from Google that I completely missed in April.

+So you're likely wondering why all of the sudden your app is getting rejected even if you didn't add any permission recently.

+A lot of flutter app on the market are using the [open_file](https://pub.dev/packages/open_file) package.
+If you don't, maybe one of the package you're using is calling it.
-Earlier this year Google introduced a new permission called REQUEST_INSTALL_PACKAGES.
-A lot of people are using one very popular flutter extension called `open_url`.
+One of the issue(or feature) `open_file`, is the ability to install arbitrary apps A lot of people are using one very popular flutter extension called `open_url`.

 # The multiple tracks issue